Nikolai Astrup: Artistry

 Astrup preferred clear, strong colors and usually made landscape art depicting his surroundings in Jølster.
 Having spent the majority of his life in Jølster, the landscape proved a strong influence and through his paintings he sought 'a national "visual language" that evoked the traditions and folklore of his homeland'.

 His paintings describe an intimate interaction between nature and the developed environment, characterized by bold lines and distinctive rich color.
 Astrup is regarded as a neo-romantic painter, but he also worked with woodcuts.
-Astrup is looked upon as one of the greatest Norwegian artists of the early 1900s, and several of his paintings have been sold at auctions for approximately $500,000 USD.
+Astrup is looked upon as one of the greatest Norwegian artists of the early 1900s, and several of his paintings have been sold at auctions for approximately US$500,000.
 Astrup's works have been likened to those of his contemporary Edvard Munch, though Astrup's style has been described as being 'so much brighter – not just in colour, but also in mood'.

 The first exhibition of Astrup's work outside of Norway took place in London at Dulwich Picture Gallery, from 5 February - 15 May 2016.
 The exhibition displayed over 90 oil paintings and prints, including works from private collections never publicly exhibited.
 In 2021 Astrup's work was the subject of the large survey exhibition Nikolai Astrup: Visions of Norway at the Clark Art Institute in Williamstown, Massachusetts in the United States.